alkhrom/Git-demo2/index.md

 ## Encoding Outside BMP
-Right after ASCII had been extended onto fixed-width two-byte UCS-2 to cover 65 , IT people were as naive as to think it would be enough forever.
-However, it appeared pretty soon it wouldn't
+Right after ASCII had been extended onto fixed-width two-byte UCS-2 to cover 65 536 symbols , IT people were as naive as to think it would be enough forever.
+However, it appeared pretty soon it wouldn't, so one more restructuring of the Unicode character set was undertaken to shape it as we
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NzA0NTg4MzksMTAzNDg3MTA5LC04Mz
+eyJoaXN0b3J5IjpbLTEyMzcxMzU4NzcsMTAzNDg3MTA5LC04Mz
 I4MDU0ODIsMjA3NTc5MTQ0OSwxMDY3NzA1NDgyLDIwMTkwMTYy
 NjEsLTc3MzIwMzU3OSwzOTIzNzQyMjksOTg4MTg3ODE5LDkwOT
 EzOTcwOCwtNzIxODkyODE5LC04NTY4MTkwOTUsLTEyOTU3Mjk0